 Why Are the Top Finance & Accountancy Firms Hiring People With Autism?

-This World Autism Acceptance Week, it’s worthwhile remembering just how important it is we all do our bit to improve inclusivity at work.
+This World Autism Acceptance Week, remembering how important we all do our bit to improve inclusivity at work is worthwhile.

 Photo by Annie Spratt on Unsplash

-From recruiters to business leaders, employers to work colleagues, creating a truly inclusive working culture requires consistent and meaningful input from everyone, up and down the professional food chain.
+Creating a truly inclusive working culture requires consistent and meaningful input from everyone, up and down the professional food chain, from recruiters to business leaders, employers to work colleagues.

-In this blog we want to highlight that, within a few industries – such as finance and accountancy – neurodiversity is still widely misunderstood.
-But, with the right HR and recruitment specialists leading the way, neurodivergence can be a workplace power to be harnessed.
+In this blog, we want to highlight that, within a few industries – such as finance and accountancy – neurodiversity still needs to be widely understood.
+However, by following in the footsteps of the proper HR and recruitment specialists, neurodivergence can be a force for good in the workplace.

 World Autism Acceptance Week 2023 Theme and Background